draeger-lab/refinegems/THIRD_PARTY_LICENSES.md

 models.
 Nature Biotechnology 28:977-982.
 <https://doi.org/10.1038/nbt.1672>

-The ModelSEEDDatabase license states that, except where otherwise noted, data in the ModelSEED GitHub repository are licensed under
+The ModelSEEDDatabase licence states that, except where otherwise noted, data in the ModelSEED GitHub repository are licensed under
 [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 It also states that ModelSEED includes information sourced in part from external resources, and that